NSF I-Corps Summer Program

-- Jeff Amerine – University of Arkansas adjunct professor of entrepreneurship, Start-Up Junkie, active angel investor
+- Jeff Amerine – University of Arkansas Adjunct Professor of Entrepreneurship, Founding Principal of Start-Up Junkie Consulting

 Extended Teaching Team

-- Bob Beitle, Ph.D., co-PI - Associate Vice-Provost for Research and Economic Development at the University of Arkansas.
+- Bob Beitle, Ph.D., co-PI – Associate Vice-Provost for Research and Economic Development, University of Arkansas

-- Ed Pohl, Ph.D., co-PI - 21st Century Professorship, Professor and Head of the Department of Industrial Engineering at the University of Arkansas, Director of the Center for Innovation in Healthcare Logistics.
+- Ed Pohl, Ph.D., co-PI – 21st Century Professorship, Professor and Head of the Department of Industrial Engineering, University of Arkansas; Director of the Center for Innovation in Healthcare Logistics

-- Cynthia Sides, Ph.D., co-PI - Office of Industry Engagement at the University of Arkansas.
+- Cynthia Sides, Ph.D., co-PI – Director, Office of Industry Engagement, University of Arkansas

-- Daniel Berleant, Ph.D. - Professor in the Department of Information Science at UA Little Rock
+- Daniel Berleant, Ph.D. – Professor in the Department of Information Science, University of Arkansas Little Rock

-- Nancy M. Gray, Ph.D. - director of UAMS BioVentures,
+- Nancy M. Gray, Ph.D. – Director, UAMS BioVentures

 - Amy Hopper – Program Officer, WinRock International

 The I-Corps program was created by the NSF in 2011 to help faculty and students in the sciences learn how to apply lean startup methods for bringing new technologies to the marketplace.
 With funding provided by the program and the support and mentorship provided by the site, researchers and students will conduct market research, learn to identify product-market fit through interviews with potential customers, and develop prototypes.

 Teams will be encouraged to take advantage of the growing Arkansas entrepreneurial ecosystem, which includes resources such as the Brewer Family Entrepreneurship Hub at the University of Arkansas, statewide grant programs such as the Delta I-Fund, and accelerator programs such as the InnovatAR Life Sciences Accelerator supported by UAMS.